Maryjanee/Conference-Page/README.md

 The website has 3 main pages, the home page, the about page and the tickets page.

 This project display understanding of the following concepts:

-Sass
+- Sass
-Bootstrap Framework
-Design and UX
+- Design and UX
-Floats and Positioning
-Flex and Grid
+- Flex and Grid
-Backgrounds
+- Backgrounds

 ![screenshot](/assets/landing.png)
 ​​